sruthakeerthicheruku/Network-Proxy-Project/README.md

-# Network Proxy Project

-This is a small network proxy I made in C++ to learn about **network programming** and **multithreading**.
-It forwards client requests to servers and sends back the responses.

-# Network Proxy Project

 ## About the Project
 This project is a basic network proxy implemented in C++.
 The proxy works as a middleman between a client and a server by receiving client requests, forwarding them to the target server, and sending the server’s response back to the client.

-This project was done as part of a club open project submission, with the aim of understanding core networking concepts.

 ---